benhammondmusic/snake_tac_toe/README.md

 Another issue with the logic involved the tie condition; there were two ways we discussed that could check for a tie:

 - Track total played pieces, and if it reaches 9 and there's no winner, it's a tie
-- Scan for empty spaces; once there are none left (and no winner), it's a tie
+- Scan for empty spaces; once 0 (and no winner), it's a tie